Who are the men that pick for scraps amongst the ruins at the end of history?

 Yeah.

-Therefore, there's some really like fine print law that says, oh, that's illegal on the road, then.
+Therefore, there's some really like fine print law that says, Oh, that's illegal on the road then.

-Yeah, and he made the mistake of going on the road with these fine gentlemen police.
+And he made the mistake of going on the road with these fine gentlemen police.

 Without a license.